Skip to main content

 src/main/kotlin/Example.kt

-As you see, the code using slack-api-client in Kotlin is much more concise than Java.
-Run the following code from your IDE or by gradle run.
+As you see, the code using slack-api-client in Kotlin is much more concise than in Java.
+Run the following code from your IDE or by executing the gradle run command in your terminal.

 import com.slack.api.Slack